Grapus: Legacy

 Grapus's split up was linked to a desire to continue the form of action which Grapus represented.
 In order to continue the Grapus mode of production, to begin a new form of adventure with new people.
 Their mode of production is one of conflict.
 "We are in conflict with the clients, but there is also conflict between us.
 Everyone can talk about and work on everyone else’s project."
-That principle of creative conflict has been very difficult to maintain in the 1980s.
+That principle of creative conflict has been very difficult to maintain in the 80s.
 When the old-timers start arguing between themselves, the younger people just leave.
 It’s like a conflict between the bosses rather than a conflict between creative peers.
 For the younger members of Grapus to play their part completely, we need complete equality.
 Thus forming three new Grapus groups.

 The group's original members have maintained their principles in their work.
 Pierre Bernard, along with Dirk Behage and Fokke Draaijer, founded the Atelier de Création Graphique (ACG).
 They took the Louvre job and, among other works, designed the identity for the national parks of France, and signage for the Centre Pompidou.
 The ACG works in the areas of publishing, publicity and signage, as well as creating visual identity.
 Pierre Bernard has been a member of the Alliance Graphique Internationale since 1987, received the Erasmus Prize in 2006, and teaches graphic design in Paris at the École nationale supérieure des arts décoratifs (ENSAD).

 Gérard Paris-Clavel joined with Vincent Perrottet to begin the studio les Graphistes Associés.
-Shortly thereafter, he left and formed the group Ne Pas Plier ("do not bend"), which broke with the traditional conception of a graphic studio by refusing "corporate" work, allying itself instead with sociologists, social workers, laborers, and other workers for public education.
+Shortly thereafter, he left and formed the group Ne Pas Plier ("do not bend"), which broke with the traditional conception of a graphic studio by refusing "corporate" work, allying itself instead with sociologists, social workers, labourers, and other workers for public education.

 Alex Jordan founded the studio Nous Travaillons Ensemble (NTE: "we work together") with Ronit Meirovitz and Anette Lenz, with whom he had worked within Grapus.
 They intended to pursue a seamless continuation of the Grapus approach, without being constricted by a paralyzing ideology.
-Since its creation in 1986, NTE has worked in partnership with the photographers’ association le bar Floréal, and has also collaborated on numerous works with the multidisciplinary organization la Forge.
+Since its creation in 1986, NTE has worked in partnership with the photographers’ association le bar Floréal, and has also collaborated on numerous works with the multidisciplinary organisation la Forge.